Astronomy Programs

 NOTE: In the event of inclement weather, the night sky programs will be moved indoors to the auditorium at the Nathaniel P. Reed Visitor Center.
 Please note that the auditorium has a maximum capacity of 75 persons.

 Programs will be held once per month in December, January, February, and March.
+The programs will take place at the end of Seagrape Drive located on the east side of the Nathaniel P. Reed Visitor Center, 33000 Tamiami Trail E, Ochopee, FL 34141.
 The following dates have been scheduled for programs open to the public:

-Program dates/topics for the 2024-2025 Winter Season are tentative and still subject to change:
+Program dates for the 2024-2025 Winter Season are set!
+We look forward to seeing you on:

 If you have questions or want more details, please call 239-695-1149 (this phone is not monitered during the summer months).